Single-photon single-ion interaction in free space configuration in front of a parabolic mirror: Introduction

-We will show that depending on the characteristic parameters of the setup: the focal length $f$, the wavelength $\lambda$ and the orientation of the atomic electric dipole moment, the setup provides us with either free space configuration or a tailored electromagnetic reservoir near the atom.
+We emphasis that the setup under discussion is especially useful for quantum communication applications, since it allows for error correction schemes: the shape of the mirror ensures the access to all environmental degrees of freedom.
+This distinguishing feature of the setup makes also possible investigation of the universal model of spontaneous emission process in free space from the fundamental point of view.
+It is irreversible for the atomic subsystem alone, but unitary for the system as a whole \cite{Alicki2008}.

 This paper is organized as follows.
-In section \ref{sec:parabolic_geometry} we develop the formalism for the normal modes genuine to the parabolic geometry.
+In section \ref{sec:parabolic_geometry} we discuss the setup and develop the formalism of the normal modes genuine to the parabolic geometry, without the mirror.
 In section \ref{sec:mirror} we analyze the correction to the spontaneous emission rate resulting from presence of the parabolic metallic mirror.
 We finish the paper with the conclusions.